Instructional Text Across Disciplines: A Survey of Representations, Downstream Tasks, and Open Challenges Toward Capable AI Agents: Tasks

 \subsubsection{Game Environments}

 Simulating real-world challenges in game environments, e.g., strategic planning in chess~\cite{Toshniwal2021ChessAA}, collaborative building in Minecraft~\cite{Narayan-ChenJH19, jayannavar-etal-2020-learning}, and procedural level generation in educational games~\cite{Hooshyar2018ADP}, is common.
 We further divide game environments w.r.t. the task they focus on: \textbf{Structured, Strategic, and Predictive Environments} feature deterministic environments like chess and Othello~\cite{Toshniwal2021ChessAA, Li2022EmergentWR}, where state, action, and observation spaces are defined by the positions and legal moves on the board. \textbf{Collaborative and Interactive Virtual Worlds} like Minecraft involve 3D environments where agents manipulate blocks and navigate using a limited view of the world~\cite{Narayan-ChenJH19, jayannavar-etal-2020-learning}.
 These environments focus on collaborative tasks. \textbf{Abstract and Procedural Knowledge Environments} such as HEXAGONS~\cite{DrawMeAFlower22} and ScriptWorld~\cite{ScriptWorld} emphasize abstract reasoning and procedural knowledge.
 In ScriptWorld, tasks are defined by sequential textual scenarios, while HEXAGONS focuses on tile painting within a hexagonal grid. \textbf{Adaptive and Text-based Environments} like TextWorld~\cite{TextWorld} and SmartPlay~\cite{wu2024smartplay} challenge AI systems with tasks requiring spatial reasoning and decision-making.
 TextWorld involves text-based navigation, while SmartPlay evaluates agents across diverse mini-games, including Rock-Paper-Scissors and Minecraft-like environments.
+Methods vary by environment: Chess~\cite{Toshniwal2021ChessAA} and Othello~\cite{Li2022EmergentWR} use the GPT-2 architecture and Othello-GPT, respectively, for move prediction; Minecraft uses Seq2Seq-style models for the Builder Action Prediction (BAP) task~\cite{Narayan-ChenJH19}; HEXAGONS~\cite{DrawMeAFlower22} uses DeBERTa and T5; TextWorld~\cite{TextWorld} tests RL agents like LSTM-DQN; and SmartPlay~\cite{wu2024smartplay} evaluates \gls{LLM} families (e.g., GPT-style models and open-weight families such as LLaMA and Mistral), including instruction-tuned variants, across games.
+Evaluation includes task success and communication efficiency~\cite{Narayan-ChenJH19}.